-You will have regular check-ups from the time of your diagnosis - the frequency may vary in different countries of Europe but they are likely to be every few weeks and will be set by your physician.
-Because myeloma is a complicated condition and you may want to ask about many aspects of your symptoms, feelings and treatments, it is a good idea to think carefully about it before your check-ups, so you can make sure to cover everything.
+You will have regular check-ups from the time of your diagnosis.
+The frequency may vary in different countries in Europe, but they are likely to be every few weeks/ months and will be set by your physician.
+Because myeloma is a complicated condition have many questions, it is a good idea to think carefully about any questions that you have before your check-ups.

+We recommend writing down any symptoms, feelings, or treatments you may have questions about and keep a diary in the days or weeks before to ensure you cover everything.
 If you leave a notebook somewhere handy in your house or carry it with you, you can make a note of questions whenever they come into your mind.
-You can take the list with you to the doctor at your check-up.
-Many people find that it is helpful to take their partner or friend with them, to help you to take in and remember the doctor's suggestions.
+You can take the list with you to the doctor at your next appointment.
+Many people find it helpful to take their partner or friend with them; this can enable you to take in and remember the doctor's suggestions.
 If he or she proposes a change in your treatment, it is perfectly acceptable to ask for a little more time to make your decision when you have been able to discuss it with your family.